4ndrs/PureMPV/README.md

 Script to get the timestamps, cropping coordinates, and file path of the playing video, for ffmpeg, all from within mpv.

 ## Installation
-The script currently only supports Linux, and depends on xclip/wl-clipboard to copy the data to the primary/clipboard selections.
+The script currently only supports Linux, and depends on `xclip` or `wl-clipboard` to copy the data to the primary/clipboard selections.
 To install, change directory to your mpv scripts folder, and git clone this repository.
 An appropriate folder will be created:
 ```console
 $ cd ~/.config/mpv/scripts
 $ git clone https://github.com/4ndrs/PureMPV.git